 Pilot SIP: This component may be addressed under Planning for Improvement (Part III: A.) for each applicable Area of Focus, and supported by the data displayed and provided in the Early Warning Systems (Part I: D.1.-3.) and Subgroup (Part I: E.) sections.

-The school's response to this section may address the requirements of ESSA, P.L.
+The school's response to this part may address the requirements of ESSA, P.L.
 No. 114-95, § 1114(b)(7)(A)(i) and (b)(7)(A)(iii)(III).

 use methods and instructional strategies that strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, which may include programs, activities, and courses necessary to provide a well-rounded education; and